 The bottom line?
 Do not stop taking prescribed medications without a full consultation with a doctor.
 It may do more harm than good.

 Where did the story come from?

-The study was published in the peer-reviewed journal Cancer Cell.
+The study was published in the peer-reviewed medical journal, JAMA Internal Medicine.

 What kind of research was this?